Licensing

 Access is to the distribution under those terms; the source is not published.
 The full license text ships with the distribution.

 Publishing source means publishing interfaces, and a published interface is a promise: the moment people build on it, you carry it forever or you break them.
-The world already ran that experiment once — it was called Python 2 to 3, and a decade later the wreckage was still being cleaned up.
+The world already ran that experiment — it was called Python 2 to 3, and a decade later the wreckage was still being cleaned up.
+The lesson isn't “stay closed.”
+It's that the thing you freeze has to be a contract — versioned and negotiated — not an accident of whatever the code happened to do.

-The trajectory runs the other way from a vault: The FrogNet Foundation is being established to steward the technology so it ends up owned by the people who use it — not by me, and not by anyone else.
+The FrogNet Foundation is being established to steward that standard so it ends up owned by the people who use it — not by me, and not by anyone else.
+Three layers, on purpose: the standards body stewards the protocol, the Foundation stewards the project, and Fawcett Innovations builds the commercial reference implementation.
 The company and the Foundation →

 Yes — evaluation and prototyping are covered by the free tier.
 The commercial line is crossed when it becomes the platform under something you sell or operate for profit.